 A European study from 2006 followed the progression of victims of MTBI.
 The results of follow-up neuropsychological testing showed “the idea that MTBI can have sustained consequences, and that the subjectively experienced symptoms and difficulties in every day situations are related to objectively measurable parameters in neuro-cognitive function.”
 (Sterr A, et al. 2006).

 VISUOSPATIAL ATTENTION DEFICIT AND EXECUTIVE FUNCTIONS PROBLEMS AND MTBI

-A group of patients who had suffered mild traumatic brain injury were given a battery of test to determine the nature and rate of their recovery.
+A group of patients who had suffered mild traumatic brain injury were given a battery of tests to determine the nature and rate of their recovery.
 The researchers noted “these findings indicate that the regions of the brain associated with orientating and executive components of visuospatial attention may be the most susceptible to neuro damage resulting from MTBI.
 Moreover, the lack of recovery in the executive component indicates that the degree and time course for recovery may be regionally specific.”
 The findings show the deficits in executive functioning existed one month after trauma.

 MILD TRAUMATIC BRAIN INJURY EQUALS PERMANENT DEFICITS IN MICE

 Researchers tested mice following mild traumatic brain injury for up to 90 days post injury.
 Their findings showed “these results demonstrate that persistent deficits in these tests of cognitive learning abilities and emergence of depression-like behavior in injured mice are similar to those reported in human post-concussion syndrome.”
 (Milman A, et al. 2005).